Claude Loyola Allgén

-Claude Loyola Allgén, officially Claude Johannes Maria Klas Thure Allgén; born 16 April 1920 in Calcutta, died 18 September 1990 in Täby, was a Swedish composer.
+Claude Loyola Allgén (16 April 1920 – 18 September 1990), officially Claude Johannes Maria Klas Thure Allgén, was a Swedish composer.

 Background and early life

-The Allgén family lived briefly in Pixbo (1926-1929) and then Gothenburg before moving to Djursholm, where Allgén spent most of his childhood.
+Allgén was born in Calcutta.
+His family lived briefly in Pixbo (1926-1929) and then Gothenburg before moving to Djursholm, where Allgén spent most of his childhood.
 At age 12-13 he began studying the violin but soon switched to viola and at sixteen was accepted into the Royal Swedish Academy of Music.